 - Refund Services

-In the previous piece, we highlighted examples of Promotions Fraud and Account Credentials targeting retail organizations on the dark web.
-Below, we take a look at real examples of Consumer / Counterfeit Goods and Refund Services found on underground channels.
+In the previous piece in this series, we focused on promotions fraud and account credentials targeting retail organizations on the dark web.
+In this blog, we take a look at real examples of consumer/counterfeit goods and refund services found on underground channels.

 Refund Services